 The Ram trucks are one of the easiest pickups to modify and big tire upgrades are very common on these vehicles.
-Since they have solid (live) axles with large wheel arches, many owners ask if fitting 35” tires on them are possible with the stock suspension.
+Since they have solid (live) axles with large wheel arches, many owners ask if fitting 35” tires on them is possible with the stock suspension.
 Let’s find out!

-The biggest tire A Dodge Ram 2500 can take without any additional modifications is a 35 inch tire x 12.5” width.
+The biggest tire A Dodge Ram 2500 can take without any additional modifications is a 35-inch tire x 12.5” width.
 It can accommodate 37×12.5” tire on the factory stock wheels if you are prepared to do some trimming on the inside of the wheel fender liner.

 Will 35” Tires Fit Stock 2016 Dodge Ram 2500